 The Italian tax authorities view the completion of the final OECD BEPS reports as a goal achieved with their active participation.
-This has contributed to perceptions that the BEPS proposals will not greatly affect Italian tax laws, regulations and the tax environment in general since many BEPS recommendations were already expected.
+This has contributed to perceptions that the BEPS proposals will not greatly affect Italian tax laws, regulations and the tax environment since many BEPS recommendations were already expected.
 In reality, the OECD BEPS project is spurring a certain degree of change.
-It could also give reason for the Italian tax authorities to conform their approach more closely with the BEPS recommendations, to the benefit of the Italian tax system and Italian taxpayers alike.
+It could also prompt the Italian tax authorities to conform their approach more closely with the BEPS recommendations, to the benefit of the Italian tax system and Italian taxpayers alike.

 The most immediate proof that the Italian tax environment is undergoing change is the implementation of CbyC reporting, which is based entirely on the OECD recommendations on BEPS Action 13.
-As implemented in Italy by Budget Law 2016, which was approved in December 2015, CbyC reports should disclose the international company’s revenues, gross profit, and paid and accrued taxes by country, together with additional indicators of economic activities performed.
+As required by a first set of implementing measures issued in February 2017, CbyC reports should disclose the international company’s revenues, gross profit, and paid and accrued taxes by country, together with additional indicators of economic activities performed.

 Italy’s CbyC reporting obligation applies to:

 Sanctions ranging from EUR10,000 to EUR50,000 may apply where CbyC reports are not filed or are incomplete or untrue.

 The OECD BEPS project should not immediately affect Italian tax laws in the area of digital economy but not for lack of trying on the Italian government’s part.
 Prompted by pressure from the media and the public, the Italian government has repeatedly introduced proposals that aim to ensure digital companies pay their ‘fair share’.

 Some of these proposals, which are enacted but not yet in force, disregard the OECD’s BEPS work, contributing to an uncertain and uncoordinated environment.